Mental Health Matters: Promoting Good Mental Health in Our Communities

-Tyler’s parents have a strong desire to carry on Tyler’s work by helping citizens to become more aware of their own and others’ mental health—and of the importance of good mental health, more generally.
-They are generally interested in creating a space to explore these issues in meaningful ways.
-Violence is so rampant in American society, and, too often, efforts to discuss ways to curtail it become confounded by important debates over guns and gun restrictions.
-Meantime, underlying mental health factors—which also must be discussed if we are to reduce the frequency and impact of these events–rarely get seriously explored.
-We hope to begin to alter that narrative by providing the interesting array of possibilities in this discussion guide for exploration within communities of varying sizes and locations.
+Mental Health Matters: Promoting Good Mental Health in Our Communities is intended to help all of us talk more openly about and become more aware of our own and others’ mental health, and of the importance of good mental health more generally.
+Many of us and the communities we live in are tragically affected by the violence so rampant in American society.
+And, too often, our efforts to discuss ways to curtail the violence become entangled in important debates over guns and gun restrictions.
+Meanwhile, many underlying mental health factors—which also must be discussed if we are to reduce the frequency and impact of these events–are rarely seriously explored.
+We hope this discussion guide will help us all begin to alter that narrative and provide an interesting array of policy possibilities for exploration within communities of varying sizes and locations.